-Ruth Olson, Second Grade Teacher
+Ruth Olson, Third Grade Teacher

 BA Psychology, McGill University Canada.
 ECE Montessori Teacher Certification, Canadian Montessori Academy.
-MEd, Waldorf Teacher Training, Antioch New England Graduate School.
+MEd., Waldorf Teacher Training, Antioch New England Graduate School.

 Ruth began teaching very young, when she summoned up the smallest neighbors on her street, handed out the books and pencils, and her teaching career was off.
 Since then, Ruth has pursued her own love of learning through her undergraduate studies in Psychology at McGill and Simon Fraser Universities.
 She has received training as both a Montessori teacher and Waldorf educator.
 For Ruth, the main goal of teaching is to reflect the gifts each child innately carries, and to be joyful in her work.
 Waldorf education connects Ruth to what she loves best, including time in nature, making music, and being with children.
 Ruth lives with her husband, three children, two cats, and a big yellow dog in Chestnut Ridge.

-Diana Humphrey Carlson, Fourth Grade Teacher
+Jane Wulsin, Fourth Grade Teacher

 Bio coming soon!

-Elizabeth Hall, Sixth Grade Teacher
+Elizabeth Hall, Seventh Grade Teacher

-Elizabeth has been a Waldorf class teacher for grades 1-8 for several years.
+Elizabeth has been a Waldorf class teacher for Grades 1-8 for several years.
 Prior to joining Green Meadow, she served as an elementary school chair and on the College of Teachers at the Baltimore Waldorf School.
 Elizabeth is a former summer camp director and holds a New Hampshire state teaching certificate for grades 1-6.
 She has been teaching at Green Meadow since 2006.

-Heather Kono, Seventh Grade Teacher
+Heather Kono, Eighth Grade Teacher